|

 jewelry during the Victorian era.
 It is currently

 regaining popularity.
-Schorl is also found as the needle
+Schorl is also found as the black

 inclusions in Quartz, known as Tourmalinated Quartz.